jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 - [`AWS LoadBalancer Controller`](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.8/how-it-works/)

+- Controller
+    - In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
+    - Each controller tries to move the current cluster state closer to the desired state.
+    - The Load Balancer Controller watches for Kubernetes Ingress or Service resources.

 - The `AWS Load Balancer Controller` (pods in kube-system namespace) watches for changes in Kubernetes `Ingress` resources.
     - When an Ingress resource is created or updated, the controller translates the Ingress resource into configurations for AWS ALBs or NLBs.
     - It ensures that the ALB/NLB is configured correctly to route traffic based on the rules specified in the Ingress resource.